 And yet, I experienced a longing for something deeper in my life.

 I was never one to subscribe to any single modality or way of doing things.
 I enjoy independent, innovative thinking.
-And yet, I have found a passion for NVC that led me to spend the last 6 years of my life dedicated to sharing it with others.
+And yet, I have found a passion for NVC that led to my dedication to sharing it with others.

 For those of you new to NVC, you might b...